AcaciaMan/acacia-log/vscode/acacia-log/README.md

 - `extension.setLogSearchDate`: Sets the date to search for in the log files (YYYY-MM-DD).
 - `extension.setLogSearchTime`: Sets the time to search for in the log files and RUNS the search.
 - `extension.calculateSimilarLineCounts`: Calculates counts of similar lines in the log file and displays them in descending order.
+- `extension.drawLogTimeline`: Draws a chart containing a timeline of log file records.

 ## Extension Settings